OpenID Connect Federation 1.0 client registration endpoint

 5. Representations

-Self-signed JWT containing the federation entity statement claims for an OpenID relying party.
+Self-signed JWT containing the federation entity configuration claims of an OpenID relying party.

 Required JWT header parameters: